rga47-lab/rga47-lab.github.io/docs/lab1.md

 ![time_loop](files/time_loop.png)

 I wrote a loop that continuously transmitted timestamps from the Artemis board to the computer, allowing me to calculate the effective data transfer rate.
-By collecting timestamps over a few seconds, I calculated the average transmission rate to be 160 messages/3 seconds = ___.
+By collecting timestamps over a few seconds, I calculated the average transmission rate to be 130 transactions over 3 seconds or about 43 transactions/sec.

 ### Task 6: SEND_TIME_DATA